Featured Post

 Tesla had previously utilised Nvidia chips, however, it remains uncertain if the Dojo system incorporates Nvidia's Accelerators.
 Historically, Elon Musk has expressed dissatisfaction with Nvidia's inability to meet its demands and scale accordingly.

-The cost of building and running Dojo is significant and Tesla has not released the cost of building and running Dojo.
-However, they have mentioned it has invested more than $1Bn to build it.
+The cost of building and running Dojo is significant, and Tesla has not released the cost of building and running Dojo.
+However, they have mentioned that it has invested more than $1Bn to build it.

 My other posts on Generative AI and Strategic Analysis of Key Players